 Phase I contains 50 units.
 10 of the 50 units in Phase I are reserved as MHSA units and carry an age restriction of 60 years old.
 The property will operate as affordable housing for seniors.
 For the 10 MHSA units, an elderly (senior) individual shall be defined as one who is 60 years of age or older in order to meet the MHSA requirements.
-For the remaining PBV units, an elderly (senior) individual shall be defined as one who is 55 years of age or older in order to meet the City of Yucaipa's senior housing requirements.
+For the remaining PBV units, an elderly (senior) individual

-In 2015 HPI broke ground on the Horizons at Yucaipa development, and construction of Phase I was completed in February 2017.
-The phase achieved full lease-up and full occupancy in March 2017.
-HPI is currently looking at financing options to begin construction of phase II, 27 additional senior units, in the summer of 2018.
+In 2015 HPI broke ground on the Horizons at Yucaipa development, and construction of Phase I was completed in the spring of 2017.
+The phase achieved full lease-up and full occupancy by May 2017.
+HPI is currently looking at financing options to begin construction of phase II, 27 additional senior units, in the summer of 2021.

 None.
-In accordance with HUD Form 50900, HACSB will report on this activity using the following metric:
+In accordance with HUD Form 50900, HACSB will report on this activity using the following metrics: